 This architectural masterpiece reflects the genius of imperial architect Mimar Sinan.
 Four towering minarets rise gracefully, while the domes form a harmonious and majestic presence.

-Inside, the mosque impresses with exceptional acoustics, an innovative ventilation system, and a masterful interplay of light.
-Perched atop one of Istanbul’s seven hills, it dominates the city’s skyline.
+Inside, the mosque impresses with its exceptional acoustics, ventilation system, and masterful interplay of light.
+Perched atop one of Istanbul’s seven hills, Süleymaniye dominates the city’s skyline, offering sweeping views of Istanbul bathed in the golden glow of sunset.

 Know Before You Visit the Süleymaniye Mosque